pocl/pocl/doc/sphinx/source/notes_6_0.rst

 Deprecation/feature removal notices
 ===================================

 * Support for LLVM versions 10 to 13 inclusive has been removed.
 LLVM 14 to 18 are supported.
 * Support for `cl_khr_spir` (SPIR 1.x/2.0) has been removed.
 SPIR-V remains supported.
+* Support for building with OpenCL headers and ICD which don't support OpenCL 3.0 is deprecated, and will be removed in a future release. libpocl.so might still be loadable by older ICDs, but this configuration will not be tested or supported.